seymur-orucov/turborepo/docs/GIT_CONVENTION.md

 ---

-_Last updated: 2024-12-19_
+_Last updated: 2024-12-21_

-For any questions or suggestions about this convention guide, please contact the team lead.
+For any questions or suggestions about this convention guide, please contact Team Lead: Seymur Orucov.